motorsep/StormEngine2/README.md

 - envShot cmd to generate cubemaps

+- Higher quality YCoCg "scaled" DXT5 compression for diffuse images (from GIMP DDS)

+- YCoCg "scaled" DXT 5 copmpression for skyboxes and cubemaps (yields high quality skies with minimal artifacts and no banding)

 - Demo recording and playback

 - LOD for static and animated entities (although not for map brushes)